The documents of the Corino family in Costigliole d’Asti date back to the early 1800s with Corino Biagio, from Montegrosso d’Asti.

 His activity as a carpenter and farmer continued with his son Battista, also a floriculturist, in a place called “Case Corini” as per the map.
-The original houses, built mainly with “raw” bricks and wooden beams, were demolished in the fifties after being transferred to another premises.
+The original houses, built mainly with “raw” bricks and wooden beams, were demolished in the fifties after being transferred to another property.

 Corino Luigi, Battista’s son, in addition to taking care of the farm, had achieved the profession of artisan watchmaker after attending sector workshops in Milan and Geneva.
 Using a pedal lathe, he produced from ivory matrixes (usually splintered and therefore unusable and inexpensive billiard balls) models in which he subsequently inserted all the mechanics to build the watches, usually pocket models.
 His activity was also consolidated with a shop in Costigliole and another in Nizza Monferrato.